Words With Friends Accessibility Report

 We haven’t documented any accessibility features for Audio in Words With Friends which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
 The following games are similar to Words With Friends, and offer accessibility features for Audio:

 We haven’t documented any accessibility features for Communication in Words With Friends which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+The following games are similar to Words With Friends, and offer accessibility features for Communication:

 System Accessibility Settings